ESGF/esgf-qa/README.md

 ## Displaying the check results

 The results will be stored in a single `json` file which can be displayed via the following website: [https://cmiphub.dkrz.de/info/display_qc_results.html](https://cmiphub.dkrz.de/info/display_qc_results.html).
-The website is based on Javascript and thus runs in the users browser.
+The website is based on Javascript and thus runs in the users browser without interacting with the webserver.
 Alternatively you can open the included `display_qc_results.html` with your browser.